Gerhard Schröder: 2007 dispute over Estonian war memorial

 During a heated dispute between Russia and Estonia in May 2007 over the removal of a Soviet-era war memorial from the centre of the Estonian capital Tallinn to a military cemetery, Schröder defended the Kremlin's reaction.
 He remarked that Estonia had contradicted "every form of civilised behaviour".
 Consequently, the Estonian government cancelled a planned visit by Schröder in his function as chairman of Nord Stream 1 AG, which promotes the petroleum pipeline from Russia to Germany.

-2008 comments on Kosovo independence
+Kosovo independence

-Schröder has criticised some European countries' swift decision to recognise Kosovo as an independent state after it declared independence in February 2008.
+Schröder has criticised some European countries' swift decision to recognise Kosovo as an independent state after it unilaterally declared independence from Serbia in February 2008.
 He believes the decision was taken under heavy pressure from the US government and has caused more problems, including the weakening of the so-called pro-EU forces in Serbia.

+Israeli-Palestinian conflict

+In 2006, Schröder caused controversy when he called for direct talks with the Hamas-controlled Palestinian Authority to resolve the Israeli–Palestinian conflict, and criticised the Israeli government's plans to "draw a unilateral border".
+His words drew criticism from all major German political parties.

-Comments on South Ossetia and Crimean crisis
+South Ossetia and Crimea

-In August 2008, Schröder laid the blame for the 2008 South Ossetia war squarely on Mikhail Saakashvili and "the West", hinting at American foreknowledge and refusing to criticize any aspect of Russian policy which had thus far come to light.
+In August 2008, Schröder laid the blame for the 2008 South Ossetia war squarely on Georgian President Mikhail Saakashvili and "the West", hinting at American foreknowledge.